 The named subcontractor works in the same way as a domestic subcontractor, as well as is a subcontractor whose contracts with the main contractor to carry out aspects of the job after being chosen by them from a list of acceptable contractors identified by the client.

-Despite the fact that they were initially recommended into the contract by the client, the named subcontractor is ultimately employed by the main contractor but not the client.
+Even though they were initially recommended into the contract by the client, the named subcontractor is ultimately employed by the main contractor but not the client.

 Naming a subcontractor gives the client greater involvement in who the main contractor selects as a subcontractor while keeping the element of choice as well as the responsibility of assessing their progress.